 BA (Hons) Dip Arch

-Tim is a technically gifted designer, with an intuitive understanding of building construction and a commitment to well crafted and thoughtful architecture.
-He has a wealth of knowledge of the complex planning system and a flare for entrepreneurial ventures, always searching for the next idea, and thinking beyond the traditional skillset of an architect.
+With my wealth of knowledge of the complex planning system, and a flare for entrepreneurial ventures, I am always searching for the next idea and thinking beyond the traditional skillset of an architect.

-Away from architecture, Tim has a passion for sailing and is a member of Ramsgate Yacht Club, competing in races across the southeast.
+Away from the studio, I have a passion for sailing and am a member of Ramsgate Yacht Club, completing in races locally.